-Inventories consist of the following (in thousands):
+Inventories consisted of the following (in thousands):

-2001 2000
+June 30, 2001 December 31, 2000

-Raw materials Work in process Finished goods \$14,492 2,062 7,892 \$14,082 2,353 4,667
+Raw materials Work in process Finished goods \$17,696 2,176 6,708 \$14,082 2,353 4,667

-\$24,446 ======== \$21,102 =======
+\$26,580 ====== \$21,102 ======

-INVESTMENT IN JOINT VENTURE
+4. INVESTMENT IN JOINT VENTURE

 In January 1999, Avid and Tektronix, Inc. established a 50/50 owned and funded newsroom computer system joint venture, AvStar Systems LLC ("AvStar").
 The joint venture was dedicated to providing the next generation of newsroom computer systems products by combining both companies' newsroom computer systems technology and certain personnel.
 In September 1999, Tektronix transferred its interest in AvStar to a third party, Grass Valley Group, Inc. The Company's investment in the joint venture was being accounted for under the equity method of accounting.
-The pro rata share of earnings of the joint venture recorded by the Company during the quarters ended March 31, 2001 and 2000 was approximately \$1.1 million and \$0.6 million, respectively.
+The pro rata share of earnings of the joint venture recorded by the Company during the quarter ended June 30, 2000 was approximately \$0.2 million.
+The pro rata share of earnings of the joint venture recorded by the Company during the six-month periods ended June 30, 2001 and 2000 were approximately \$1.1 million and \$0.8 million, respectively.
 Since September 2000, AvStar has been doing business as iNews, LLC.

 In January 2001, the Company acquired Grass Valley Group's 50% interest in iNews for approximately \$6.0 million.
 This acquisition was accounted for under the purchase method of accounting.
 Accordingly, the assets and liabilities acquired that represented the acquired 50% interest were recorded in the Company's financial statements as of the acquisition date based on their fair values, while the assets and liabilities that represented Avid's investment in the joint venture were recorded as of the acquisition date based on the book values of the joint venture's assets and liabilities without adjustment.
 Since the acquisition date, operating results of iNews have been included in the consolidated operating results of the Company.
-The purchase price of \$6.0 million has been allocated to net tangible assets of \$1.9 million, completed technologies of \$2.3 million and work force of \$1.8 million.
-The purchase price allocation is subject to adjustment until certain additional information on the valuation of assets acquired is finalized.
-Identifiable intangible assets will be amortized on a straight-line basis over a three-year period.
+The purchase price of \$6.0 million has been allocated to net tangible assets of \$1.7 million, completed technologies of \$2.5 million and work force of \$1.8 million.
+Identifiable intangible assets are being amortized on a straight-line basis over a three-year period.